joshlong-attic/.github/profile/README.md

 Mario, [_the princess is another castle_](https://github.com/joshlong)!

 If you've found this page, then you found where I keep all my _old_ repositories of little note or interest, preserved for posterity.
+These are repositories that [_don't spark joy_](https://www.amazon.com/Spark-Joy-Illustrated-Organizing-Changing/dp/1607749726).
 These are experiments, tests, sketches, forks whose time has come and gone, etc. My main Github organization is still over at [`joshlong`](https://github.com/joshlong).

 Everything here is Apache 2 licensed unless otherwise explicitly mentioned.